unik-name/docs.unikname.network/docs/cli.md

 ```

 :::warning
-For CLI Autocomplete to work correctly, you must be on the latest version of the UNS CLI.
+For CLI Autocomplete to work correctly, you must be on the latest version of the UNIKNAME CLI.
 :::

 The specific instructions you’ll receive depend on whether you are using bash or zsh.
 After you finish setup, Autocomplete is ready to use with the tab key.